 The aim of this project is to develop a breakthrough technology based upon integrated low cost bio-electrochemical processes to convert CO2 into liquid fuels for transportation, energy storage, heating and other applications.
 CO2 is firstly electrochemically reduced to formate using electric energy from biomass or wastes and other renewable sources.

-The Newton-Mosharafa Fund is £20 million, five year science and innovation partnership between the UK and Egypt.
+The Newton-Mosharafa Fund is a £20 million, five year science and innovation partnership between the UK and Egypt.
 It aims to advance the capacity of the Egyptian science sector; increase the amount of quality scientific research and innovation being carried out in Egypt; and help mitigate social and economic challenges in Egypt through the development of new research and innovation.